 Racquel is an avid backcountry skier, mountaineer, and mountain biker as well as a supporter of high school debate programs.
 She holds a bachelor’s degree in molecular and cellular biology from Harvard University and is also a member of the Kauffman Fellows.

-Bryan joined Venrock as a Kauffman Fellow in 1997.
-He is based in Palo Alto and invests broadly across the healthcare industry.
-Bryan is currently involved with numerous public and private companies including 10X Genomics, Castlight Health, Devoted Health, Doctor on Demand, Encoded Therapeutics, Grand Rounds, Inscripta and Lyra Health.
+Bryan joined Venrock in 1997.
+He is based in Palo Alto and seeks to partner with early-stage entrepreneurs innovating across the healthcare and life sciences industries.
+Bryan is currently involved with several companies across therapeutics, genomics, and HCIT, including 10X Genomics, Devoted Health, Element Biosciences, Encoded Therapeutics, Included Health (formerly portfolio companies Grand Rounds & Doctor on Demand), and Lyra Health.
 Past investments include Ariosa Diagnostics (acquired by Roche), athenahealth (NASDAQ: ATHN), Ikaria (acquired by Mallinckrodt), Illumina (NASDAQ: ILMN), Ironwood Pharmaceuticals (NASDAQ: IRWD), Sirna Therapeutics (acquired by Merck), and Zeltiq (acquired by Allergan).
-Bryan was named a Henry Crown Fellow by the Aspen Institute in 2006 and has ranked on Forbes’ Midas List twelve times, 2008 – 2020.
-In 2019, the National Venture Capital Association presented him with the Excellence in Healthcare Innovation Award.

 Immediately prior to joining Venrock, Bryan received his Ph.D. in Chemistry & Chemical Biology from Harvard University.
 He received his B.A. from Dartmouth College.

 Bob Kocher, MD is a Partner at Venrock and focuses on healthcare IT and services investments.
-He currently serves on the Boards of Virta Health, Aledade, Renew Health and Lyra Health as well as Devoted Health, both of which he also co-founded, and the Blue Cross insurance company Premera.
-He is a Board Observer at Grand Rounds, Stride, Doctor on Demand, and Suki.
-He is formerly a Director at Jiff and Castlight Health (CSLT).
+He currently serves on the Boards of Devoted Health, Virta Health, Aledade, Lyra Health, Newco Health, Sitka, and Premera Blue Cross.
+He is a Board Observer at Grand Rounds, Stride, Doctor on Demand, Suki, and The Public Health Company.

-Additionally, he is an Adjunct Professor at Stanford University School of Medicine and a Senior Fellow and Advisory Board Member at the Leonard D. Schaeffer Center for Health Policy and Economics at USC.
-He serves on the Advisory Boards of Harvard Medical School Health Care Policy Department and National Institute of Healthcare Management (NIHCM).
-He is also a member of the Health Affairs Editorial Board.
+Additionally, he is an Adjunct Professor at Stanford University School of Medicine and a Non-Resident Senior Fellow and Advisory Board Member at the Leonard D. Schaeffer Center for Health Policy and Economics at USC.
+He also serves on the Advisory Board of the National Institute of Healthcare Management (NIHCM).